nahtanPNG/game-number_undertale/README.md

 <img align="center" alt="LOGO" src="https://user-images.githubusercontent.com/93049899/186722978-072d848d-80db-4d20-b690-032d69088e13.jpg" />

   # About the app
   A number game created with C#, with 3 levels!
 Easy, Medium and Hard.
-You can restar the came, create a new game and see the solution.
+You can restart the game, create a new game and see the solution.

   # Technologies